madrury/mtg-draftbot/README.md

 There are ten rows here, one for each archetype learned by the algorithm.
 Each column corresponds to a single card, so the entries here are the weight given to a card in a specified archetype (for information on how these weights are used to simulate a draft, see the description of draft simulation above).

 The first 45 cards here are all single colored.
 For example, _Cavalier of Dawn_ through _Inspiring Captain_ are all white cards, and _Cavalier of Gales_ through _Winged Words_ are all blue.
-The banding structure of these weights is evident: within a single archetype the weights for a given card color are either all "on" or "off", so archetype is strongly influenced by color, as we would expect.
+The banding structure of these weights is evident: within a single archetype the weights for a given card color are either all "on" or "off".
+So archetype weight is strongly influenced by color, as we would expect.

 The last three cards, _Bag of Holding_, _Meteor Golumn_, and _Heart-Peircer Bow_, are all colorless (they can be useful in almost any deck).
 The weights for the colorless cards are not strongly influenced by archetype, which also meets our expectations.